 A representative from the Treasury also sits with the Committee at its meetings.
 The Treasury representative can discuss policy issues but is not allowed to vote.
 The purpose is to ensure that the MPC is fully briefed on fiscal policy developments and other aspects of the Government's economic policies, and that the Chancellor is kept fully informed about monetary policy.

-The MPC currently meets every month to set the interest rate.
-After the meeting on 15 September 2016, the meetings changed to eight times a year.
+The MPC currently meets eight times a year to set the interest rate.
 This means that the meeting planned for October 2016 will no longer take place.
 These changes follow the recommendations of the Warsh Review, and are set out in the Bank of England and Financial Services Act 2016.

 Ahead of each meeting, the MPC receives extensive briefing on the economy from Bank of England staff.
 This includes a half-day meeting – known as the pre-MPC meeting – which usually takes place the week before the MPC's interest rate setting meeting.
 The nine members of the Committee are made aware of all the latest data on the economy and hear explanations of recent trends and analysis of relevant issues.
 The Committee is also told about business conditions around the UK from the Bank's Agents.
 The Agents' role is to talk directly to business to gain intelligence and insight into current and future economic developments and prospects.